brahimtalebathmane/LAWDLI/README.md

 - The app can be installed as a PWA on mobile devices
 - Push notifications work even when the app is closed
 - **Strict Online-Only Mode**:
   - NO offline caching whatsoever
   - ALL resources always loaded fresh from server
   - Service workers ONLY handle push notifications
+  - Prevents any stale content issues
+  - Requires active internet connection
+- Always loads the latest version from the server
+  - NO offline caching whatsoever
+  - ALL resources always loaded fresh from server
+  - Service workers ONLY handle push notifications